 The key to single handed wing sailing is the tacking... we have incorporated an Auto Tacking System to simplify the proceedure... which you will appreciate unless you already have an extra arm...

-The X-Wingsails are designed for owners of Lasers, Sunfish, Hobie Bravos and other small sailboats using unstayed masts or self-supporting masts like smaller multi hulls...
-The near term development will be limited to a maximum of 14’ high wing segments with a single wing cord of 4’.
+The X-Wingsails are designed for owners of Lasers, Sunfish, Force Fives and Hobie Bravos and other small sailboats using unstayed masts or self-supporting masts like smaller multi hulls...
+The near term development will be limited to a maximum of 15’ high wing segments with a single wing cord of 4’.
 Already developed are wings up to 14' high wings with a 42" cord, or a 80 square foot sail area wing system.
-This can be increased to almost 100 square feet with the 14' high wing segment 4' wide.
+This could be increased to about 100 square feet with the 14' high wing segment 4' wide.

-The wing prototypes have been capsized many times, and in one incident a gust of wind lifted the entire wing and mast up and out of the mast sleeve and into the water, it was then towed 1/2 mile back to the dock dragging in the water, it was restepped at the shore, sailed again, with minor cosmetic damage ... . .
+The wing prototypes have been capsized many times (this shows that I am not a good small boat sailor), and in one incident a gust of wind lifted the entire wing and mast up and out of the mast sleeve and into the water, it was then towed 1/2 mile back to the dock dragging in the water, it was restepped at the shore, sailed again, with no damage ...
+The carbon fiber versions using the Clysar heat shrink material have survived many dunkings...in the worse cases a touch up with a heat gun was all that was required.

 This new wing construction technology is a low cost configuration resulting in a light weight that is readily stepped.
 The latest versions of the wing "foil" or shape were developed using an aircraft computer design program using NACA rib designs and a virtual wind tunnel to test for Lift and determine the center of pressure.